 Sedum – The Stonecrops

 Sedum species are a varied group of drought tolerant perennials that are easy to grow.
 All species are from Central, America, Europe, Africa and the Mediterranean area, however they come from a range of climates and vary greatly in growth habit.
+Some are very low growing, others have a taller growth habit.

 Generally they are easy care and will grow well in full sun to part shade.
 They are commonly called the ’Stonecrops’ and are members of the Crassulaceae family.